bstadie/Stat_415_Spring_2023/homework-3/README.md

 8. Using PyTorch, train a 3 layer neural network on this dataset.
 Report the MSE.

-9. Once again, look at the distribution of outputs of your neural network.
+9. Look at the distribution of outputs of your neural network.
 Compare it to the true distribution.
 Neural networks are well known to converge to the mean output.
 Is this happening to you?

 10. Tune your net by adjusting the optimizer, the number of layers in the net, and the activation functions you use.
 If you want, you can also try adding dropout and regularization, although this might not help much.
 Are you able to make any improvements?